catherine-1/rsschool-cv/cv.md

 ### About experience

-In 2019, as a freshly graduated tourism specialist I began my career as a **researcher of financial fraud on the Internet**.
+In 2019, as a freshly graduated tourism specialist I began my career as a **Research Analyst**.
 Despite having minimal skills in this specialized field, my passion and determination helped me build a **5-year career**.
 My professional experience required me to learn new things daily and quickly grasp abstract and high-tech concepts.

 Gradually, I developed an interest in programming and completed a JavaScript course on Codecademy.
 I am drawn to Web Development because it allows me to apply my creativity while continuously learning and evolving.